-- (13) The JCHB will work with the State to develop a voluntary Pilot Telemedicine Program.
-The purpose of the Telemedicine Program is to increase access to health care services by establishing a program to use telecommunications to provide healthcare. - (14) The JCHB will work with the State to explore the implementation and oversight of a voluntary Healthy Back Program and Bariatric Surgery Management Program.
-Nutritionist coverage will be available when clinically appropriate. - (15) The JCHB and the State will regularly review the ongoing role of nurse practitioners and convenient care clinics (also referred to as "minute clinics" or "retail clinics") as providers in the Empire Plan. - (16) The JCHB will work with the State to solicit a health risk assessment program and implement a voluntary, incentivized program as well as development of educational endeavors to influence healthy lifestyles. - (d) The Joint Committee's area of review and counsel shall include but not be limited to the following areas: - (1) Development of health benefit communication programs related to the consumption of health care services provided under the Plan. - (2) Development, as appropriate in conjunction with the carriers, of revised benefit booklets, descriptive literature and claim forms. - (3) The CSEA Joint Committee on Health Benefits will work with the State to develop a "report card" which will include objective quality data to assist employees in selecting the health benefit plan that best meets the needs for the employee and their dependents. - (4) In cooperation with the State, the Joint Committee on Health Benefits will review the implementation and ongoing oversight of an Annual Health Insurance Enrollment Opt-out. - (5) The Joint Committee on Health Benefits will work with the State to study the feasibility of an inclusive statewide "carve-out" program for prescription drugs. - (6) The JCHB will work with the State and medical carrier to develop an enhanced network of urgent care facilities. - (7) The JCHB will work with the State to implement a direct debit vehicle or electronic submission to enhance the Medical
+- (18) The JCHB will work with the State to explore the implementation and oversight of a voluntary Center of Excellence for spine and orthopedic surgeries. - (19) The JCHB will work with the State to explore the implementation and oversight of a voluntary telemedicine program for sleep disorders. - (d) The Joint Committee's area of review and counsel shall include but not be limited to the following areas: - (1) Development of health benefit communication programs related to the consumption of health care services provided under the Plan. - (2) Development, as appropriate in conjunction with the carriers, of revised benefit booklets, descriptive literature and claim forms. - (3) The CSEA Joint Committee on Health Benefits will work with the State to develop a "report card" which will include objective quality data to assist employees in selecting the health benefit plan that best meets the needs for the employee and their dependents. - (4) In cooperation with the State, the Joint Committee on Health Benefits will review the implementation and ongoing oversight of an Annual Health Insurance Enrollment Opt-out. - (5) The Joint Committee on Health Benefits will work with the State to study the feasibility of an inclusive statewide "carve-out" program for prescription drugs. - (6) The JCHB will work with the State and medical carrier to develop an enhanced network of urgent care facilities. - (7) The JCHB will work with the State to monitor the Medical Flexible Spending Account.
+The Medical Flexible Spending account will continue electronic submission and the direct debit vehicle shall remain a permanent offering, to the extent practicable and/or desirable by both parties. - (8) The JCHB shall study the feasibility of a two-person premium structure. - (9) The procurement process conducted by the Department of Civil Service regarding contractual services for the Empire Plan will include CSEA Joint Committee on Health Benefits involvement as follows: